ppatel0910/mySpotify_and_machine_learning/README.md

 #### I connected to the Spotify web API using the instructions provided from the link above, and was granted a client ID, and a client secret key.
 With these credentials, I requested an access token and was successfully able to make calls to the Spotify web API.
 I then made calls to the Spotify API using the imported Python library, Spotipy, to retrieve data such as music features.
 I then compiled the extracted data into a pandas dataframe.
 There was not much data cleaning to be done, as I essentially collected the data myself.
 I created a graph showing which genres of music I like the most using the dataframe.
 Using this dataframe I was able to train a  mdel to recommend songs to myself

-# plot the audio features amongst the constructed dataframe to see what i typically like regarding music

 ## Results

 ### Resources Used